securitykiwi/securitykiwi.github.io/_docs/introduction.md

 ### Course Content

 Below is an overview of the course content by page/section title.
 New content is added once every two weeks; major updates on the first and minor updates third Thursday of the month.
-See the <a href="/road-map" target="_blank">Road Map</a> for detail on things to come.

 **Current content:**